Michael Massey Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

+- Red Sox pitchers combine to surrender 180 total home runs at a rate of 1.3 per game (to rank 25th in the league).

+- Houck (3-8) gets the starting nod for the Red Sox in his 16th start of the season.
+He has a 4.93 ERA in 76 2/3 innings pitched, with 70 strikeouts.

-- The lefty's most recent appearance came on Saturday against the Los Angeles Dodgers, when he went 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander threw four innings, surrendering one earned run while allowing five hits.

-- The 34-year-old has an ERA of 3.99, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .242 batting average against him.
+- The 27-year-old has an ERA of 4.93, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.